torvalds/linux/Documentation/hwmon/via686a.rst

 miss once-only alarms.

-The driver only updates its values each 1.5 seconds; reading it more often will do no harm, but will return 'old' values.
+The driver only updates its values each 1.5 seconds; reading it more often will do yes harm, but will return 'old' values.

-Known Issues
+Kyeswn Issues
 ------------

 This driver handles sensors integrated in some VIA south bridges.
-It is possible that a motherboard maker used a VT82C686A/B chip as part of a product design but was not interested in its hardware monitoring features, in which case the sensor inputs will not be wired.
+It is possible that a motherboard maker used a VT82C686A/B chip as part of a product design but was yest interested in its hardware monitoring features, in which case the sensor inputs will yest be wired.
 This is the case of the Asus K7V, A7V and A7V133 motherboards, to name only a few of them.
-So, if you need the force_addr parameter, and end up with values which don't seem to make any sense, don't look any further: your chip is simply not wired for hardware monitoring.
+So, if you need the force_addr parameter, and end up with values which don't seem to make any sense, don't look any further: your chip is simply yest wired for hardware monitoring.